pratikshadeo24/NormanPD-DataPipeline/README.md

 the database which has the following columns - Incident Time, Incident Number, Location, Nature, Incident ORI.
 Incidents are collected and then populated into the database in one go.

+## Tests
+- The test use pytest fixtures to provide a fixed baseline upon which tests can reliably and repeatedly execute.
+Examples include mock_cwd to mock the current working directory, sample_url for providing a sample URL etc.
+- The tests use the mocker fixture to patch Python's standard modules like os and urllib to mock their behavior for the tests.
+- Several tests (test_delete_existing_db_file_exists, test_create_db_success, etc.) are designed to check the database-related functions.
+- Other tests (test_fetch_incidents_success, test_extract_incidents, etc.) are meant to verify that the code can fetch data from a URL, read PDF content, extract text, and parse it into a structured format.
+- After each action, the tests make assertions to verify that the expected results are obtained.
+This includes checking return values, making sure functions are called with the correct arguments, and ensuring no side effects occur in case of errors.

 ## Bugs and Assumptions
 - There will be only 5 columns in the pdf and order of columns will be preserved.
 After splitting list, index 1 will give time, index 2 will give incident number, last index will give incident ori, rest index will be used to extract location and nature
 - Page 0 of pdf will have a header and last page will have a footer which needs to be removed